-- 8. This paper focusses on the WACC percentile range for airports topic and is split into the following chapters: - 8.1 Chapter 2 explains the WACC percentile range, the issues with the current range for airports and why we have identified it as an issue to address as part of the IM review; - 8.2 Chapter 3 explains how we envisage using a regulatory WACC in the context of information disclosure; - 8.3 Chapter 4 explains our draft decisions on the WACC percentile for airports and how they deal with the main issues that we have identified; and - 8.4 Chapter 5 explains why we consider an airport's targeted return could legitimately be above our mid-point estimate and how that might be justified. - 9.
-In describing the problems and assessing potential solutions, we explain how we have taken stakeholders' submissions into account and how they have helped to shape our draft decisions.
+- 8. This paper focusses on the WACC percentile range for airports topic and is split into the following chapters: - 8.1 Chapter 2 explains the WACC percentile range, the issues with the previous range for airports and why we identified it as an issue to address as part of the IM review; - 8.2 Chapter 3 explains how we will use a regulatory WACC in the context of information disclosure (ID); - 8.3 Chapter 4 explains our decisions on the WACC percentile for airports and how they deal with the main issues that we identified; and - 8.4 Chapter 5 explains why we consider an airport's targeted return could legitimately be above our mid-point estimate and how that might be explained with evidence. - 9.
+In describing the problems and assessing potential solutions, we explain how we have taken stakeholders' submissions into account and how they have helped to shape our decisions.